 2022 Betty Jean and Wayne Thiebaud Endowed Lecture

-Wangechi Mutu, whose works are all rooted in her investigations and advocacy around human representation, is chosen for this year’s Betty Jean and Wayne Thiebaud Endowed Lecture.
-Mutu will give a public lecture on Thursday, May 12.
+Wangechi Mutu, whose works are all rooted in her investigations and advocacy around human representation, is the 2022 Betty Jean and Wayne Thiebaud Endowed Lecture guest artist.

 Mutu’s work explores the value systems that reinforce our modes of representation.
 The figure, always present in Mutu’s art, reiterates our human desire to be understood, treated with dignity and recognized.
 Known for creations of fantastical female characters, Mutu’s art–a broad showcase of collages, sculptures, performance and even film–celebrates her origins in Kenya even as it employs the language of Afrofuturism.

 Mutu has been the subject of several major solo exhibitions, most recently “The Façade Commission: Wangechi Mutu, The NewOnes, Will Free Us” (2019-2020) at The Metropolitan Museum of Art, and “Wangechi Mutu: I Am Speaking, Are You Listening?”
 (2021) at The Fine Arts Museums of San Francisco Legion of Honor Museum.